-How will this strategy strengthen the academic program in the school, increase the amount and quality of learning time, and help provide an enriched and accelerated curriculum, including programs and activities necessary to provide a well-rounded education?
+- The plan must also contain descriptions of how the methods and instructional strategies that the school intends to use will strengthen the academic program in the school, increase the amount and quality of learning time, and help provide an enriched and accelerated curriculum, including programs and activities necessary to provide a well-rounded education.
+(ESEA section 1114(b)(7)(A)(ii)). - To ensure that the plan results in progress toward addressing the needs of the school, the plan should include benchmarks for the evaluation of program results.